KhouryFinance/mortgage-quant/README.md

 Bignumber.js and other modules like it cleanly translate decimals from binary to base-10, please refer to their documentation for implementation instructions.

-Without a tool like BigNumber, our functions below would be dramatically inaccurate.
+Without a tool like BigNumber, our functions below would have varying levels of inaccuracy.

 ---

-# About Present Value of an Annuity
+# About Present Value

-While the previous present value function dealt with lump sums, present value of an annuity deals with a continuous stream of payments.
+This present value function deals with annuity payments, the sort of payments you make while paying off your mortgage -- not to be confused with other present value calculations which take into account lump sum investments.

 In the context of mortgages, present value of an annuity gives us the lender's
 perspective: will the return from the stream of payments be higher than the